Free Education in Europe

 There are scholarships for postgraduate students above 25 years of age such as, the Danish Government Scholarships under the Cultural Agreements, Denmark SDU Talent Master Fellowship, to name a few.
 With a great standard of living, the country tops the charts for quality education.

-Finland boasts itself of a top-tier education system and is Ranked as the most literate nation in the world with a 100% literacy rate.
+Finland boasts itself of a top-tier education system and ranks as the most literate nation in the world with a 100% literacy rate.
 It endorses equal educational opportunities for all.
-Tuition fee exemption is offered to doctorate level students and all non-EU students (except those pursuing a degree in English).
+Doctorate level students and all non-EU students (except those pursuing a degree in English) can avail tuition fee exemption.
 Along with its high standard of educational services, there is a heavy emphasis on the affordability of these services.
 You can apply to undergraduate programs at the Finnish polytechnics’ online portal.
 Applications for postgraduate programmes need to be sent to the concerned university.

 The Erasmus Mundus Scholarship Programmes and the Finnish Government Scholarship Pool provide scholarships and monthly allowances to international students for monetary assistance.

-Slovenia is one of the less explored places for overseas education and yet stands at number 4 among the best education systems in the EU.
+Slovenia is one of the less explored places for overseas education.
+Yet it stands at number 4 among the best education systems in the EU.
 The country extends its high quality educational facilities to international students with tuition fee exemption in public universities.
 This exemption is, however, offered through certain eligibility criteria which vary according to the field of study.

 Apart from the places listed above, there are several countries such as Austria, Sweden, Lithuania, Czech Republic that offer internationally acclaimed higher education services at minimal fees.
-Sweden is known for its high investment in research and promotes creative research opportunities.
-Austrian public universities, such as the University of Vienna, position themselves among world’s top-ranked institutions and offer higher education at low costs.
+Sweden is famous for its high investment in research and promotes creative research opportunities.
+Austrian public universities, such as the University of Vienna, position themselves among world’s top-ranked institutions.
+Also, they offer higher education at low costs.
 On the whole, European countries provide tuition free education in Europe in order to promote social well-being.